Table of Contents[Hide][Show]

 KLM Carry-On Weight Limits

 KLM requires carry-on bags to weigh less than 12 kg (26 lbs.).
-However, they don’t weight your carry-on items prior to boarding, so you’re generally not going to have a problem if it’s too heavy.
-The weight issue applies to checked baggage more than carry-on bags, since they weigh your checked bags when you check in for you flight.
+However, they don’t weigh your carry-on items prior to boarding, so you’re generally not going to have a problem if it’s too heavy.
+The weight issue applies to check baggage more than carry-on bags since they weigh your checked bags when you check in for your flight.

 Business Class passengers have a higher weight limit of up to 18 kg between the two bags they can carry on.